 Think of a chemical equation as a recipe for making something new.
-The ingredients are the reactants—the substances you start with—and the products are what you end up with after the reaction has taken place.
+That's why the ingredients are the reactants—the substances you start with—and the products are what you end up with after the reaction has taken place.
 But a recipe isn't just a list of ingredients; it includes instructions on how to combine them, what conditions are needed, and what to expect as a result.
 Similarly, a chemical equation uses symbols to provide all this vital information at a glance.
 From the simple arrow indicating the direction of the reaction to the more complex symbols representing states of matter and reaction conditions, each plays a critical role in accurately and concisely describing a chemical process.

 Main Subheading